SchoolProjectsLDH/DinosaurGame/README.md

 # Planning

 ## NOTE:
-- We will be using the issues tab as well as the project tab for scheduling and organizing tasks/problems we encounter.
+- We will be using the ISSUES tab as well as the PROJECT tab for scheduling and organizing tasks/problems we encounter.
+It will tell you how we divided the work and how we worked through some problems.

 ## CONCEPT:
 - Re-making dinosaur game from Google Chrome when the internet is down